katjagonzales/Rockbuster-SQL/README.md

 **- SQL CTE query**: A SQL query utilizing a Common Table Expression was used to extract information from the Rockbuster database

-**-SQL Subquery**: A SQL subquery was used to extract information from the Rockbuster database
+**- SQL Subquery**: A SQL subquery was used to extract information from the Rockbuster database

+**- SQL query summary statistics**: A SQL query was used to calculate descriptive statitics

 **- SQL query with mutliple joins**: A SQL query was used to extract information from the Rockbuster database by joining tables
 ## Data